 • Pulling information from websites to assist with market research or competitive analysis.

-AI-powered automation systems learn from unstructured data, such as text, images, videos and social media posts, and become smarter over time.
-As a result, they are able to handle more complex tasks, such as image recognition and natural language processing.
+AI-powered automation systems learn from unstructured data, such as text, images, videos, and social media posts, and become smarter over time.
+As a result, they’re able to handle more complex tasks, such as image recognition and natural language processing.
 These systems also serve as a decision engine, providing data-driven recommendations for human decision-makers to drive strategic initiatives and improve their processes.

 For example, a manufacturer can harness AI-powered automation to help manage its supply chain.
 By analyzing historical sales data and market conditions, AI technology can accurately forecast demand so that the business orders the right quantity of supplies, without running the risk of carrying too much or too little inventory.